 - (j) The 1998 Legislature authorized the issuance of bonds (or other financing) up to: a) \$80.0 million to finance the expansion, improvement, and modification of the existing Red Dog Project port facilities and to finance the construction of new related facilities to be owned by AIDEA; b) \$30.0 million to finance the improvement and expansion of the Nome port facilities to be owned by AIDEA; and c) \$15.0 million to finance phase one construction and improvement of the proposed Hatcher Pass Ski Resort located in the Matanuska-Susitna Borough; in 2006 this authorization was modified and increased to \$25.0 million to finance the development of Hatcher Pass.
-The Authority does not anticipate participating in financing the Nome facilities or Hatcher Pass development and the legislature repealed the bonding authorization in 2015. - (k) The 2004 Legislature authorized the issuance of up to \$20.0 million of bonds to finance the acquisition, development, improvement and construction of port and related facilities on Lynn Canal in Southeast Alaska, to be owned by the Authority.
-The Authority does not anticipate participating in financing the project and the legislature repealed the bonding authorization in 2015. - (l) The 2011 Legislature authorized the issuance of up to \$65.0 million to finance the expansion, modification, improvement, and upgrading of the Skagway Ore Terminal. - (m) The 2013 Legislature authorized the issuance of up to \$150.0 million through the Sustainable Energy Transmission and Supply Development (SETS) Fund for the development, construction, and installation of, and the start-up costs of operation and maintenance for, a liquefied natural gas production plant and system and affiliated infrastructure on the North Slope and a natural gas distribution system and affiliated infrastructure in Interior Alaska.
-The bonds are subject to a capital reserve fund.
-This bonding authorization expires June 30, 2023, if the Authority does not issue bonds before that date. - (n) The 2014 Legislature authorized the issuance of up to \$145.0 million to finance the infrastructure and construction costs of the Bokan-Dotson Ridge rare earth element project.
+Subsequently, the Authority did not anticipate participating in financing the Nome facilities or Hatcher Pass development and the legislature repealed the bonding authorization in 2015. - (k) The 2004 Legislature authorized the issuance of up to \$20.0 million of bonds to finance the acquisition, development, improvement and construction of port and related facilities on Lynn Canal in Southeast Alaska, to be owned by the Authority.
+Subsequently, the Authority did not anticipate participating in financing the project and the legislature repealed the bonding authorization in 2015. - (l) The 2011 Legislature authorized the issuance of up to \$65.0 million to finance the expansion, modification, improvement, and upgrading of the Skagway Ore Terminal. - (m) The 2013 Legislature authorized the issuance of up to \$150.0 million through the Sustainable Energy Transmission and Supply Development (SETS) Fund for the development, construction, and installation of, and the start-up costs of operation and maintenance for, a liquefied natural gas production plant and system and affiliated infrastructure on the North Slope and a natural gas distribution system and affiliated infrastructure in Interior Alaska.
+This bonding authorization expires on June 30, 2028, pursuant to House Bill 307 (2022). - (n) The 2014 Legislature authorized the issuance of up to \$145.0 million to finance the infrastructure and construction costs of the Bokan-Dotson Ridge rare earth element project.
 The Bokan-Dotson Ridge rare earth element project's surface complex shall be owned and operated by AIDEA or financed under AS44.88.172.
 This authorization was effective September 2014. - (o) The 2014 Legislature authorized the issuance of up to \$125.0 million to finance the infrastructure and construction costs of the Niblack project.
 The Niblack project includes a mineral processing mill, associated dock, and loading and related infrastructure facilities at the Gravina Island Industrial Complex, as well as infrastructure at the project site on Prince of Wales Island to be owned by AIDEA or financed under AS44.88.172.